 The Pixie Bobcat was first bred in Mount Baker, Washington in the 1980s, so it’s quite a new breed.
 This breed has an interesting backstory.
 In 1986, a woman named Carol Ann Brewer rescued a male cat that was remarkably large and reported to be the offspring of a bobcat (DNA tests later proved this rumor to be false).
 When she rescued the cat, it was starving but despite that, it still weighed 17 pounds and was so tall that it reached up to her knee!
 She named the rescued male cat Keba.

 Later that year, Keba mated with a neighbor’s cat which resulted in a litter being born.
-Brewer kept on of the kittens and named it “Pixie”, which is where the name Pixie-bob comes from and started a breeding program with Pixie as the foundation cat.
+Brewer kept one of the kittens and named it “Pixie”, which is where the name Pixie-bob comes from, and started a breeding program with Pixie as the foundation cat.

 Pixie-bobs are characterized by their cute appearance, short tails, and deep-set eyes.
 Personality-wise, these cats are known for their intelligence, as well as their bold, friendly, active, and social behavior.
 They get along great with humans and other pets and love spending time in the same room as their owners.
 They also have a tendency to follow their owner around the house.